 The VR28 sensor is a proximity sensor made up of a metal tube with a cable gland outlet: the detection element creates a high-frequency electromagnetic field at the end of the sensor whose amplitude is damped by the presence of a close metal object.

-The ANTOISE2 set, coupled with the DIALOG MX, measures the inclination, orientation and positioning works to be realised (drilling, piles, ...) with an accuracy of 1.4 cm.
+The ANTOISE2 set, coupled with the DIALOG MX, measures the inclination, orientation and positioning works to be realised (drilling, piles...) with centimeter accuracy.

 It consists of two GPS receivers, a GPS receiver called "base" placed above a point of known and exact coordinates.